-g) Cash and Cash Equivalents
+f) Cash and Cash Equivalents

-Cash and cash equivalents include cash on hand, deposits available on demand with banks, other short-term highly liquid investments, and bank overdrafts.
-Bank overdrafts are reported within short-term borrowings in current liabilities in the statement of financial position.
+Cash and cash equivalents include cash on hand, deposits available on demand with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Bank overdrafts are shown within short-term borrowings in current liabilities on the statement of financial position.

-h) Revenue and Other Income
+g) Revenue and Other Income

 Revenue is measured at the fair value of the consideration received or receivable after taking into account any trade discounts and volume rebates allowed.
-When the inflow of consideration is deferred, it is treated as the provision of financing and is discounted at a rate of interest that is generally accepted in the market for similar arrangements.
+When the inflow of consideration is deferred and the consideration is unfixed, it is treated as the provision of financing and is discounted at a rate of interest that is generally accepted in the market for similar arrangements.
 The difference between the amount initially recognised and the amount ultimately received is interest revenue.